Congratulations on your upcoming graduation, for full details on applying to graduate - click here!

 Here's some important things you'll want to keep in mind:

-Sustainable Plant Systems and Professional Golf Management majors will have a tassel color of Maize (gold).
+Sustainable Agriculture, Sustainable Plant Systems and Professional Golf Management majors will have a tassel color of Maize (gold).
 You can purchase caps, gowns, and tassels at the Barnes and Noble bookstore at the Gateway.